frootmig/esgobweb/README.md

 # esgobweb

-Web client for the DNS API of Esgob Ltd.
+Web client for the DNS API of [Esgob Ltd.](https://www.esgob.com/).
+The company provides a [Free Secondary DNS](https://noc.esgob.com/secondary_dns) service. esgobweg can be used as a web interface for their API.
+You need an account with Esgob in order to use esgobweb.

 ## System requirements